fabarea/media/README.rst

 Display list of files of category X
 -----------------------------------

-You can make use of a View Helper to retrieve a bunch of files.
+You can make use of a View Helper to retrieve a bunch of files on the Frontend.
 Let say we want to display a list of files "png" images coming from the storage "1" along with the associated categories.
 The code could look like this in your Fluid template::